polymerdao/xdelegate/README.md

 2. (optional) User signs destination 7702 delegation.
 3. User creates 7683 order containing 1 & 2.
-4. User sends `open` transaction on origin chain `OriginSettler` 5  Relayer sees 7683 order.
+4. User sends `open` transaction on origin chain `OriginSettler` 5  Relayer sees 7683 order
 6. Relayer sends fill on destination chain `DestinationSettler`
 7. If fill requires user delegation to be set up, relayer must include this in their fill txn, which should be a type 4 txn.
 8. Fill sends the funds to the user’s EOA.
 9. Fill calls `XAccount.xExecute` on user’s EOA with the UserOp
-10. User’s EOA performs UserOp.
+10. **User’s EOA performs UserOp** where the `msg.sender` is now set to the user's EOA and the `code` is set to the `XAccount`
 11. If fill is submitted successfully and as user ordered in 7683 order, filler gets refund

 ## On-chain Components